Seven steps to become a global citizen

-Many organizations and universities refer to this phenomenon as enhancing “global citizenship”, or creating “global citizens”, and encourage a variety of international activities, including: a volunteer experience, domestic/international internships, a gap year, or an international service-learning program.
+Many organisations and universities refer to this phenomenon as enhancing “global citizenship”, or creating “global citizens”, and encourage a variety of international activities.

 What is a global citizen?

-To become a global citizen, you will have to be creative, flexible, dedicated, and proactive.
-Global citizens take an active part in the emerging world community, and are committed to helping build this community’s values and practices.
+To become a global citizen, you will have to be creative, flexible, dedicated and proactive.
+Global citizens take an active part in the emerging international community and are committed to helping build this community’s values and practices.

-This will mean developing skills related to problem-solving, decision-making, critical thinking, communication, and collaboration.
-These skills are becoming more and more essential to success in the workplace, as well as life in general, and cannot be developed without active, self-directed learning.
+This will mean developing skills related to problem-solving, decision-making, critical thinking, communication and collaboration.
+These five skills are becoming more and more essential to success in the workplace, as well as life in general, and cannot be developed without active, self-directed learning.

 Why become a global citizen?

-Global citizenship is becoming a widespread topic in higher education because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources, and respect.
+Global citizenship is becoming a widespread topic in higher education.
+This is because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources, and respect.

-The movement of ideas and culture through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of our planet.
+The movement of ideas and cultures through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of the planet.

 How to become a global citizen

 Now that we’ve discussed what global citizenship is and why it’s important, let’s take a look at how you can become a global citizen with these seven steps.